Webdev-DavidM/Todo-drag-and-drop/README.md

 - React
 - Typescript
 - Cypress and Jest testing
+- Form validation with yup and formik
+- Material UI for the interface components
+- React beautiful d and d
 - Custom hooks
 - Redux
-- CI/CD pipeline via githubs actions deploying the app to AWS S3
+- CI/CD pipeline via githubs actions deploying the app to AWS S3 after tests are successfully passed
+- Backend is Node, Express and MongoDB hosted on a AWS Lambda proxy integration via AWS API gateway

 ### Still to do

 - Create a login and sign up page which saves the todos for a particular user
 - The board route is protected
-- JWT tokens are used to authorize making todo changes
+- JWT tokens are used to authorize making todo changes.
+- Resolve any console warnings.

 # To run locally